Frequently Asked Questions

-My student is also in trouble with the courts.
 Can the campus proceedings be delayed until the conclusion of the criminal process?

 The Office of Student Conduct is obligated to move forward with all disciplinary matters as soon as it has collected sufficient information to do so.
-The University is not required to defer to the timeline of the criminal courts and will not typically grant requests made on this basis.
-The role of the University is to determine if whether or not a student violated a university policy.
+The University is not required to defer to the timeline of the criminal process and will not typically grant requests made on this basis.
+The role of the University is to determine whether or not a student violated a university policy.